 What if you didn’t need to control your competition nerves?
-This is the question I am left asking after completing the Mindful Sport Performance Enhancement training course this past weekend.
+This is the question I am left asking after completing the Mindful Sport Performance Enhancement training course.
 For years, I have been teaching athletes strategies to help them control their competition nerves.
 These strategies have included using keywords to focus their attention on the element they were performing in the moment.
-In my Getting in the Zone system, athletes would Flood their mind, Complete the element, Detach from the emotions, and Let it Go.
-This is a more active approach, while mindfulness and meditation are passive approaches.
+In my Getting in the Zone system, athletes Flood their mind, Complete the element, Detach from the emotions, and Let it Go.
+This is a more active approach, but about a passive approach?
+Let’s talk about mindfulness and meditation.

 Mindfulness is simply observing what is happening.
 Being in the moment and noticing the sensations that are present ie. sound, sight, smell, etc. As human beings, we want to assess whether a sensation is good or bad.
 However, through mindfulness we are becoming aware from a place of non-judgment.